zolars/bike-share-system/README.md

 ## Description

 A Java software used to manage the shared bikes on campus.
 An assignment from QMUL-EBU5304 to practice Scrum.
+**Notice : If you need to switch the stations on the `BikeShareSystem-Station.jar`, please close the application window and open it again.
+You can choose the station's name when you open a new window.**

 ## Features